 To further enhance global opportunities for students, DUE has:

-- established the Global Education Office (GEO) in 2008 as part of the Office of Global Education and Career Development (GECD).
+- established the Global Education team in 2008, now a part of the Office of Global Education and Career Development (GECD).
 The office:

 - raises student awareness and excitement about global experiences;

 - advises students who are exploring the possibility of going abroad;

 - coordinates and facilitates global education programs, including study abroad;